Top 5 Croatian islands to visit

 Croatia is well known for its indented coastline and is home to over a thousand inhabited and uninhabited islands.
 Croatia has more than 1185 islands, 67 of which are inhabited.
 This places it among the most indented countries in the Mediterranean and in the world.
 Meet the top 5 Croatian islands!

 The largest islands in the central Adriatic and Dalmatia are Hvar and Brac, while Krk and Cres represent the largest islands in the northern part of the country.
 Each island in the Republic of Croatia is specific and special, and each island contains a specific story that includes the island’s sights, culture, history and customs.

-Hvar is the sunniest island in the Adriatic, and is located in front of the eastern Adriatic coast.
-Hvar belongs to the Split-Dalmatia County, and near it are Pakleni otoci, Vis, Korcula and the Peljesac peninsula.
-Hvar is known for its favorable Mediterranean climate, rich tradition and nightlife, making it one of the ten most beautiful islands in the world.
+Hvar is the sunniest island in the Adriatic and is located in front of the eastern Adriatic coast.
+The Island belongs to the Split-Dalmatia County, and near it are Pakleni otoci, Vis, Korcula and the Peljesac peninsula.
+You can have here favorable Mediterranean climate, rich tradition and nightlife, making it one of the ten most beautiful islands in the world.
 While visiting Hvar you will experience Hvar’s culture, nature, customs and rich history that goes back to prehistoric times.
-Hvar is also known for its gastronomy, beautiful beaches and bays, crystal clear Adriatic Sea but also good quality accommodation and friendly hosts.
+This piece of paradise is known for its gastronomy, beautiful beaches, and bays, crystal clear Adriatic Sea but also good quality accommodation and friendly hosts.

 The Croatian islands represent the most beautiful and attractive part of Croatia when it comes to summer destination choices.
 With our Split boat tour you have multiple day excursions that will allow you to visit a large number of islands in just one day.
 Our most famous trip is the Blue Cave tour from Split, which will take you to 6 Croatian islands in one day.